-What you eat before your workout can help to ensure you are well fuelled, improve your performance and help you reach your goals.
-Exactly how much and what to eat before your workout will vary depending on the time of day, how much energy you need, and the style, intensity, and duration of your workout.
-Here is everything you need to know about pre-workout nutrition and some healthy pre-workout snack ideas to get you going.
+What you eat before your workout can help to ensure you are well-fueled, improve your performance, and help you reach your goals.
+Exactly how much and what to eat before a workout will vary depending on the time of day, how much energy you need, and the style, intensity, and duration of your workout.
+Here is everything you need to know about pre-workout nutrition and some of the best pre-workout snacks.

 What to Eat Before a Workout

 What you eat before a workout can help to optimize performance during your workout and recovery once it’s complete.
-Properly fuelling yourself before a workout will help to ensure that you have sustained energy, boost your performance, ensure adequate hydration, preserve muscle mass and enhance your recovery.
+Properly fueling yourself before a workout will help to ensure that you have sustained energy, boost your performance, ensure adequate hydration, preserve muscle mass, and enhance your recovery.
 Each macronutrient plays a different role in pre-workout nutrition.

-Carbohydrates are the body’s primary source of fuel and are broken down into glucose, which is used as energy by the body.
-Glucose is stored in muscle tissue and the liver, and during exercise, especially short and/or high-intensity exercise, the glucose stored in our muscles is used as our primary source of energy.
-Under consumption of carbohydrates pre-workout can lead to early fatigue, decreased endurance, decreased power, and decreased mental focus.
-(1) Ensuring that you are well fed with sources of carbohydrates prior to your workout helps to ensure that your body and your brain have the necessary fuel to perform.
+Carbohydrates, or carbs, are the body’s primary source of fuel and are broken down into glucose, which is used as energy by the body.
+Glucose is stored in muscle tissue and the liver as glycogen and during exercise, especially short and/or high-intensity exercise, the glucose stored in our muscles is used as our primary source of energy.
+Consuming carbohydrates pre-workout will help to maximize your glycogen stores and the underconsumption of carbs pre-workout can lead to early fatigue, decreased endurance, decreased power, and decreased mental focus (1).

-The benefits of protein pre and post-workout are well researched and documented.
-Adequate protein consumption, in conjunction with consistent strength training, has been shown to increase muscle protein synthesis, improve muscle recovery and improve performance.
-(2)(3) Although the importance of protein intake is heightened in post-workout snacks, consuming protein pre-workout has also been shown to have benefits; most notably it has been shown to increase muscle protein synthesis, improve recovery and reduce markers of muscle damage.
-(4)
+The benefits of protein pre and post workout are well-researched and documented in peer-reviewed studies by the International Society of Sports Nutrition.
+Protein is made up of amino acids and adequate consumption of amino acids, in conjunction with consistent strength training, has been shown to increase muscle protein synthesis, improve muscle recovery and improve performance (2)(3).
+Although the importance of protein intake and consuming a high-protein snack is heightened post-workout, consuming protein pre-workout has also been shown to have benefits; most notably it has been shown to increase muscle growth, improve recovery and reduce markers of muscle damage (4).